 By participating in the Peak programme, CRV also invests in buying the highest ranked donors from American cow families with a long, proven track record in breeding.
 This enables us to offer farmers a highly competitive US-bull portfolio’, explains van Burgsteden.
 ‘CRV now enjoys better than ever representation in the upper segment of genomic bulls.', he indicates.

 CRV does not restrict its selections in the US to Holsteins alone.
 A major share of the Jersey bulls in CRV's portfolio are stationed in the United States.
 And to satisfy the rising demand for semen from beef bulls for the beef on dairy crosses, semen is also available from the very best Angus bulls.
 In this way, no matter what the breeding goals, CRV can always serve every farmer with a comprehensive bull portfolio to suit their needs.

 CRV bulls, leading in health and efficiency

-CRV’s American bulls have a full set of American (genomic) breeding values, issued by the data centre CBDC.
-All the bulls have a (G)TPI, NetMerit and PTAT breeding value.
-CRV's bulls offer distinctive value thanks to their breeding values for feed efficiency, CRV Health and CRV Efficiency.
+CRV’s American bulls have a full set of American (genomic) breeding values, issued by the data centre CDCB.
+CRV's bulls offer distinctive value thanks to their breeding values for feed efficiency Hoof Health, Robot Efficiency traits, CRV Health and CRV Efficiency.